 The Barkley Marathons: The Race That Eats Its Young

 This film was released in 2014, and it tells the story of the Barkley Marathons, race founder Laz Lake and the runners who dream of finishing the event.
 Producers followed the 2012 event, before which only 10 people had completed the Barkley Marathons, but that number is up to 15 today.
-This documentary brought this crazy race into the mainstream, and although viewership was likely primarily runners, it captivated non-running audiences as well.
-The film is available to watch on Amazon Prime Video.
+The documentary brought this race into the mainstream, and although viewership was likely primarily runners, it captivated non-running audiences as well.

 Boston: The Documentary

 This 2017 documentary covers the history of the Boston Marathon, from its humble beginnings in 1897 right up to modern times.
-The film, which is narrated by Boston native Matt Damon, follows legends of the race (like the event’s first official female participant, Kathrine Switzer), 2014 winner Meb Keflezighi and four-time winner Bill Rodgers as well as other past champions and present-day athletes.
-In addition to the race’s history, the documentary looks to the future as organizers work past the tragic events of 2013 and towards the 118th running of the race in 2014.
-Boston is also available on Amazon Prime Video.
+The film, which is narrated by Boston native Matt Damon, follows legends of the race (like the event’s first official female participant, Kathrine Switzer), 2014 winner Meb Keflezighi and four-time winner Bill Rodgers, as well as other past champions.
+In addition to the race’s history, the documentary looks to the future as organizers worked past the tragic events of 2013 and towards the Boston Marathons yet to come.

 Although this Oscar-winning documentary is not a running-specific film, it should still be at the top of every runner’s must-watch list.
 The Netflix film intended to focus on doping and how difficult (or easy) it is to get away with cheating in elite sports, but it quickly turned into a story about doping in Russia, which ultimately led to the downfall of a years-long program that involved countless Russian athletes and sports officials.